 - Women's Mental Health

-- Professor of Medical Psychology (in Obstetrics and Gynecology, and Psychiatry) at CUMC
+- Professor of Medical Psychology in the Department of Psychiatry at CUMC

 - NewYork-Presbyterian / Columbia University Irving Medical Center